Keyboard shortcuts

 Static EnforcementIf the door is marked Static, the engine automatically forces plot = 1.
 This safely guarantees that static level architecture cannot be destroyed by players.

-Portrait FallbacksIf PortraitId is 0, the engine hardcodes it to 0x22E.
-If it is >= 0xFFFE, the engine ignores the integer and falls back to looking up the string Portrait resref instead.
+Portrait ShadowingIf PortraitId is 0, the engine hardcodes it to 0x22E.
+If PortraitId is < 0xFFFE, the engine completely ignores the Portrait string ResRef and relies entirely on the ID.
+Any value in the Portrait ResRef field is treated as dead data.

 Trap Hook FallbackIf the OnTrapTriggered script is left empty, set to null, or literally named "default", the engine pulls the default standard script from traps.2da instead.